NKU’s Academic Advising Philosophy

-- Early Referral: Faculty may refer any student who appears to need assistance with issues that could hinder academic progress.
+- Early Alert: Faculty may submit an alert for any student who appears to need assistance with issues that could hinder academic progress.

 - Walk-In/Self-Referral: Any student with questions or concerns related to their NKU experience is welcome to stop in or make an appointment with UCAP staff.